50 best movies to watch on Netflix right now - TheNewsTrace

 12 Years a Slave (2013)

-A free black man residing in pre-Civil Conflict New York is kidnapped and offered into slavery.
-He spends the subsequent 12 years struggling to survive and preserve his dignity within the face of brutal remedy, whereas clinging to a determined hope that he can return to his household.
-This Oscar-winning historic drama primarily based on Solomon Northup’s autobiographical e book, starring Chiwetel Ejiofor, Michael Fassbender, Benedict Cumberbatch and Brad Pitt, isn’t a simple watch, however will get 5 stars from us.
+A free black man dwelling in pre-Civil Struggle New York is kidnapped and bought into slavery.
+He spends the subsequent 12 years struggling to survive and keep his dignity within the face of brutal remedy, whereas clinging to a determined hope that he can return to his household.
+This Oscar-winning historic drama based mostly on Solomon Northup’s autobiographical e-book, starring Chiwetel Ejiofor, Michael Fassbender, Benedict Cumberbatch and Brad Pitt, isn’t a simple watch, however will get 5 stars from us.

 Watch on Netflix